marskar/BIOF309_Fall2017/10_Pandas/README.md

-#Info for week 6
+# BIOF309 Fall 2017 - week 4

 ##Homework review

 Your tasks were to:
-* Create a function to compute percentages
+* Create a function to compute GC percentages
 * Call the function from inside the same file or turn it into a module and import the module

 ##Objects and classes